Skip to main content

 Why is installing a pool a liability for homeowners?

 The risk of accidents and drownings is significantly higher when you have a pool in your backyard.
 The reality in Canada is that homeowners can be held liable for deaths and injuries that take place on their property, including in their pools, even if the victim was trespassing.
-This adds a tremendous amount of personal liability risk on the homeowner, which is why we can't emphasize enough the importance of having adequate insurance coverage and following the municipal requirements of owning a pool.
+This adds a tremendous amount of personal liability risk to the homeowner, which is why it is critical to have adequate insurance coverage and follow the municipal requirements for owning a pool.

 While your homeowner’s insurance policy can help support you with any pool-related lawsuits, you must follow required safety precautions.
 Failing to do so could invalidate your policy and leave you on the hook to pay for damages on your own.